A Better City meetings are the place where our members have the opportunity to make the greatest contribution to the

 Advise, shape, and engage in developing the work plan and policy priorities for each focus area.

-Energy & Environment: Miriam Posner, Director of Energy & Environment Policy
+Energy & Environment: Yve Torrie, Director of Energy & Environment Policy

 Designed for young professionals from A Better City member companies, engaging them in programs related to transportation, land development, and the environment.
 Program participants are nominated by their company and attend events featuring leading policymakers and experts from the business community.
 Events include speaker-oriented presentations, guided tours, and social events to encourage professional networking.